KufiyaTech/WRO2024-/README.md

     - **Voltage Regulator:** A 12V to 5V voltage regulator is used to step down the voltage for components that require a 5V input, such as the Arduino Mega 2560, TCS3200 Color Sensor, HC-SR04 Ultrasonic Sensors, and the MPU-9250 IMU.
     - **Components Powered:**
       - **Arduino Mega 2560:** The Arduino Mega is the main microcontroller that controls all operations of the robot.
 It operates at 5V, hence the regulated 5V supply is essential.
-      - **TCS3200 Color Sensor:** This sensor detects colors and requires a stable 5V input for accurate operation.
       - **HC-SR04 Ultrasonic Sensors:** These sensors measure distance using ultrasonic waves and also operate at 5V.
       - **MPU-9250:** This sensor module, which includes an accelerometer, gyroscope, and magnetometer, operates at 3.3V, so an additional step-down regulator might be used if needed.
     - **Reason:** These components require lower voltage for operation, and supplying them with 12V could damage them.
 The regulator ensures a stable 5V output.